reiryuki/Miui-Core-Magisk-Module/README.md

 ## Descriptions
 - System core framework of Miui ROM ported for non-Miui ROM as a dependency of any Miui apps (non-Play Store version) Magisk modules.
-- Miui apps must declare this line after `<application />` in their AndroidManifest.xml to use this Miui Core:
+- Miui apps must declare these lines after `<application />` in their AndroidManifest.xml to use this Miui Core:

   `<uses-library android:name="miuiframework" />`

+  `<uses-library android:name="com.miui.core" />`

+  Usually that's enough, but if facing problem, it may need:

+  `<uses-library android:name="com.miui.system" />`

 ## Requirements
 - Not in Miui ROM